ysono/CarND-T1P2-Traffic-Sign-Classifier-Project/writeup.md

 A *small* gap between the 1st choices and *low* confidence on the 1st choice:

-- In a previous model, `36` was almost a mismatch (13% vs 12% top choices).
-The watermark could have caused the right-pointing arrow to be considered as a potential noise, leading to the 2nd choice being the straight arrow.
-The descrepancy against the final model shows that human interpretations of results in this fashion should not be considred reliable.
+- In a previous model, `36` was a near-mismatch (13% vs 12% top choices), but this is not the case with the final model.
+(This descrepancy shows that, while two models trained in a similar way may predict similarly in bulk, they may predict differently for any given input, and that it is not easy to estimate reasoning behind any single instance of prediction.)

+The low recall of class `27` was not well demonstrated with `27.jpg`, because the model predicted at high confidence for the correct choice and at much lower confidence for the 2nd.

+The low precision of class `27` was weakly demonstrated with `18.jpg`, because the 2nd choice was `27`, albeit at a large gap in confidence.

 ### (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)